 - Thoughts Insertion – the belief that other forces are putting ideas into your mind.

-People who experience paranoid delusions often feel as though they are being judged, unable to trust other people, and are at risk of harm.
+People who experience paranoid delusions often feel as though they’re being judged, unable to trust other people, and are at risk of harm.
 Furthermore, they may feel completely isolated in their experiences and misunderstood by people around them.
+Naturally, this can lead to loneliness and symptoms of depression.

 What Are Paranoid Hallucinations?

 Paranoid hallucinations are similar to paranoid delusions in the sense that they bring upon a false idea of reality.
-The key difference is a paranoid hallucination will bring upon false sensory perception. ⁴
+However, the key difference is a paranoid hallucination appears through false sensory perception. ⁴ As such, hallucinations can affect the following:

 - Auditory (sound)